awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-fargate.md

         awslogs-region: us-west-2
         awslogs-stream-prefix: web
 ```

+**Note**
+If your account already contains a CloudWatch Logs log group named `tutorial` in the `us-west-2` Region, choose a unique name so the ECS CLI creates a new log group for this tutorial\.

 In addition to the Docker compose information, there are some parameters specific to Amazon ECS that you must specify for the service\.
 Using the VPC, subnet, and security group IDs from the previous step, create a file named `ecs-params.yml` with the following content: